tamzi/bungeni-portal/bungeni_custom/trunk/workflows/README.txt

 - the transition title should be a lowercase *verb*.

+- for convenience, the source allows to specify multiple state ids, that are specified as a "space separated string"; however, it is not possible to mix other state ids along with the special-case "initial" state of a workflow (that by convention is the empty string).

+- irrespective of how sources are grouped into <transition> elements, there may be only *one* path from any given *source* to any given *destination* state.

 - a bungeni _role_ name should *never* be part of a transition title.